erlerobot/erle_gitbook_unixintroduction/annex_ii_first_steps_with_erle/README.md

 # Annex II: First steps with Erle
 ---

-In this annex you can find an explanation of how to stablish a serial connection (using a mini usb cable) and access *Erle* from your terinal.
+In this annex you can find an explanation of how to stablish a **serial connection** (using a mini-usb cable) and access *Erle* from your terinal.
 Taking into account you should be able to follow the steps below without having any previus knowledge of Linux, very  basical exlanations are given.

 First open a terminal and type: